Google Ads Benchmarks for YOUR Industry [Updated!]

 What Does It All Mean?

 If you find yourself on the lower end of these numbers, that just means there’s plenty of room for improvement!
-Try running our free Google AdWords Grader to diagnose exactly where your campaigns are failing when compared to peers in your industry.
+Try running our free AdWords Grader to diagnose exactly where your campaigns are failing when compared to peers in your industry.
 If you’re hitting these benchmarks – don’t stop and settle for average either!
 Always strive to be a unicorn by writing the best ad copy and creating landing page unicorns that convert better than anyone else!

 Check out the full infographic below: